sunset1995/ScratchX-ext/README.md

 # ScratchX extension experiment

-Search ScratchX extension for course snp in NCTU.
+ScratchX extensions for course and lab.
+This branch contains websocket server that serving scratchX websocket extension and web gsensor.

 ## Before start